philamuseum/hackathon/README.md

 ### April 4 to May 25

 #### Hackers, developers, and art enthusiasts go head-to-head to develop innovative gallery experiences in our third annual Hackathon.
 Bring your creativity, curiosity, and tech skills as you compete for cash prizes and Museum glory.
 Sign up solo or with a team.
-You must purchase a hackathon entry here in order to be eligible to win.
+You must purchase a hackathon entry here: http://www.philamuseum.org/?keyword=hackathon in order to be eligible to win.
 To submit a project on DevPost, you'll be asked for your Order Confirmation number on your Hackathon entry from the Philadelphia Museum of Art.
 Present your game to a panel of judges and a public audience for a chance to win the grand prize ($2,000), the People’s Choice award ($500), or both.

 #### CHALLENGE DETAILS: